lukma99/gitops-test-env/Readme.md

 * Commit and push these changes.

 ### In GitHub
-* Go to GitHub Actions and run the job `Build and Push Docker Image` with the tag `1.0.0` _(because all manifests are initially set to this version)_.
+* Go to GitHub Actions, allow them to be run, and run the job `Build and Push Docker Image` with the tag `1.0.0` _(because all manifests are initially set to this version)_.
 Don't worry that after the first run, the job `Deployment Pipeline with PRs` will start and fail.
 That is because there is nothing to change in the YAMLs yet, as `1.0.0` is already included in them.

 ### On your computer